mrajini/LlyodsScreenPlay/serenity-screen-play/ReadMe.md

  (b). npm install

  (c).
-To run the test using tags -----npm run e2e-tag @Login
+To run the test using tags -----npm run e2e-tag @SmokeTest ----For all the tests
+                                 -----npm run e2e-tag @Login ----For Login
+                                 -----npm run e2e-tag @Registration ----For Registration with savings account
+                                  -----npm run e2e-tag @Credit ----For Registration with credit card account
+                                   -----npm run e2e-tag @Loan ----For Registration with loan account
+                                    -----npm run e2e-tag @Mortgage ----For Registration with mortgage account

  (d).
 To run it headless uncomment ---headless under desirabilities defined in protractor.conf.js